by Tim Gilmore, 2/5/2021

 The 30 foot tall red steel sculpture was the first piece of public art in the city in half a century and Jacksonville seemed hostile.
 Not since Christmas 1924, when Charles Adrian Pillars’s sculpture Life, a slim Donatelloesque winged figure standing triumphant atop a world swirling in Blakean chaos, was unveiled in Riverside’s Memorial Park, had a major piece of public art debuted in the city.

 Now, at the turn of 1976, the nation’s bicentennial, Atlanta sculptor Carl Andree’s Jacksonville Trisect stood whimsical before architect Ted Pappas’s Hogan’s Creek Tower.
 A dark veil fell back from the sculpture and 500 balloons of various colors floated from beneath the veil into the sky.
-The Jacksonville Housing Authority commissioned the 15 story, 209 unit tower in 1974, largely replacing the historic wealthy black neighborhood of Sugar Hill.
+The Jacksonville Housing Authority commissioned the 15 story, 209 unit tower in 1974, just south of the mostly replaced historic wealthy black neighborhood of Sugar Hill.
 Pappas’s Brutalist design echoed architecture like Le Corbusier’s Unité d’Habitation built in 1952 in Marseille.
 Andree’s trisect was clearly organic, anatomical even, and newspapers from Palm Beach to Jacksonville to Atlanta asked whether it depicted an ostrich, an anteater, an elephant or a weathervane.

 The elderly residents of the tower seemed to like it, though reportedly it frightened one older woman.
 On January 23rd, The Palm Beach Post ran the headline, “‘Trisect’ Problem for City,” while The Atlanta Constitution, on March 7th, went with the imaginative “‘Thing’ for Elderly.”
 The Atlanta paper referred to unnamed critics who said, “It wasn’t suited for the elderly people who had to live with it.”
 The Florida Times-Union dubbed it “The Jacksonville Whatever.”